 National Ultralight Inc.

 Challenger power packs consist of carefully matched components optimized for the missions we fly.
-Mounts for engine, fuel pump and exhaust absorb vibration.
+The result is industry leading power to weight ratios at industry leading low price points.
+Purpose built mounts for engine, fuel pump and exhaust absorb vibration.
 The engines have proven high reliability and low maintenance.
 Ancillary subsystems from cooling to cabin heat function in extremes of four season climates.
 Fuel and oil subsystems maximize range, endurance and flexibility.
 Reduction drive and prop convert horsepower and torque to thrust.
-Mated together the elements synergistically maximize performance, economy and reliability in real world operations over varied conditions and terrain.
+Together the components maximize performance, economy and reliability in real world operations over varied conditions and terrain.

 Power Pack Overview

-The newest Rotax 582 and 503 engines are ASTM certified.
-Purpose-built for aviation they have earned top marks for reliability as well as easy, affordable maintenance.
-Dual independent electronic ignition systems fire two spark plugs per cylinder for redundancy plus more power and lower fuel usage.
-A taller redrive and bigger prop increase takeoff, climb and cruise performance.
+The newest Rotax 582 Mod 99, known as the Blue Head, is ASTM certified.
+Purpose-built for aviation it has earned top marks for reliability and easy, affordable maintenance.
+Dual independent electronic ignition systems fire two spark plugs per cylinder for redundancy plus more power and less fuel usage.
+A tall redrive and 3-blade prop increase takeoff, climb and cruise performance.

-Historically the most common powerplant for Challengers was the Rotax 503.
-The newer UL DCDI version is superbly reliable as well as highly economical to acquire, operate and maintain.
-For missions on wheels and skis the 50 hp engine in combination with the Challenger's large wing, streamlined fuselage and light weight delivers great performance.
-The new Challenger Light Sport XS-50 with its clip wing can cruise at 90 mph with the 503 Power Pack!
+Prior to 2005 the most common powerplant for Challengers was the Rotax 503.
+The end of line UL DCDI version of the 503 was reliable as well as economical to acquire, operate and maintain.
+The 50 hp 503 engine in combination with the Challenger's large, high lift wing, streamlined fuselage and light weight delivered decent performance on wheels and skis but was challenged on floats.
+Rotax discontinued sales of the 503 in 2009 as demand shifted to the improved 582 technology.

 Numerous improvements have been incorporated, starting deep inside with a heavy duty crankshaft and redesigned bearings.
 The new 582's have a hydro-damper on the flywheel to reduce internal vibration.
 On the outside, a new dual ball joint exhaust system isolates the muffler from vibration and improves engine breathing.
 Other changes are less visible but no less important.